 How I replaced Outlook by JIRA

 Going back to my experience, users wanted to replace Outlook by JIRA.
-They use Outlook for any ad-hoc tasks that come in as emails and they reply back and forth to complete the task.
-So being an admin, there is nothing stopping me from telling them to use JIRA, however not bearing in mind how complex the system is actually going to be.
+They use Outlook for any adhoc tasks that come in as emails and they reply back and forth to complete the task.
+So being an Atlassian Expert, there is nothing stopping me from telling them to use JIRA, however not bearing in mind how complex the system is actually going to be.

-Their Outlook had email rules which according to the subject and the sender, sent emails to a particular folder.
+Their Outlook had email rules, which according to the subject and the sender, sent emails to a particular folder.
 This had to be implemented into JIRA in some shape or form.
 So their folders are basically ‘Type of Requests’ and this was created as a custom field within JIRA and with the help of JETI (JIRA Email This Issue) add-on, it can generate custom fields with emails for users to identify the sender of an issue.
 We all know there this is a workflow post function which copies a field value from one field to another using JIRA Suites Utilities add-on

 The solution I implemented

 This script basically looked at an issue during its creation, and according to the sender and the subject of the email, it would populate the Type of Request, Priority, Component, Assignee and set the SLA.
-One thing that they also wanted was to fast-track an issue which has not met the rules and complete the issue by setting its Resolution and a listener which would listen to Issue Updated event and according to that set another custom field within an issue.
+One thing that they also wanted was to fast-track an issue which has not met the rules and complete the issue by setting its Resolution, and a listener which would listen to Issue Updated event and according to that set another custom field within an issue.
 All of this was done by using one add-on.
 Sample script can be found below.
 (Note: some changes may be required depending on your JIRA and ScriptRunner versions).

 It’s all good me praising this add-on, however it does come with its drawbacks.
 One of the major drawback is, you have to come from a developer background and understand Groovy to write complex scripts.
-Which can mean that it can be show stopper and divert you to paid add-ons which is not always positive with many users.
 However there are a lot of online materials which can help any admin coming from all the backgrounds to start from the basics of scripting.